dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-2.md

 ```

 We annotate this function with a new decorator, `@Communicator`.
-This decorator tells Operon the function accesses an external service or API.
+This decorator tells DBOS the function accesses an external service or API.
 Communicators have useful built-in features such as configurable automatic retries.
 Learn more about communicators and communication with external services and APIs [here](../tutorials/communicator-tutorial).